AndreLouisCaron/a-tale-of-event-loops/README.rst

 Otherwise, it's a simple extension of task spawning and joining.

-**Note**: this implementation is deliberately imcomplete.
+**Note**: this implementation is deliberately incomplete.
 It does not properly handle the possibility of cancelling a task that is already scheduled to run in the next tick.